Municipal Accommodation Tax Feasibility

 Virtual Short Term Rental Session

-This online discussion will be geared at engaging our partners who host visitors through short-term rentals.
+This online discussion will be geared at engaging our partners who host visitors through short-term rentals and for those who were unable to attend the in-person Open Houses on October 29 & 30.

 Survey